 I hate it when I do that.

 "I'm not.
-You're unique, I haven't ever met a girl as tall as you are." the old man clarified.
+You're unique.
+I haven't ever met a girl as tall as you are."
+The older man clarified.

 "Me either.
 Nor has anyone else in Amphipolis.
 I get teased a lot."
 I confess.